Is Your Dog Suffering From Corneal Ulcer? Here Are The BEST Home Remedies To Use

 • Excessive blinking

-• Rubbing of face on hard surfaces like the floor
+• Rubbing of the face on hard surfaces like the floor

-• Redness in the affected eye (possibly accompanied by some swelling)
+• Redness in the distressed eye (possibly accompanied by some swelling)

 • Constant tearing either only in the affected eye or both eyes